iamsaief/everyday-js/README.md

 ### Function, Parameter, Return

-There is a saying, Don't Repeat Yourself aka DRY in programming, whenever the repetation comes there we `function` to make life easier.
+There is a saying,
+> Don't Repeat Yourself aka the DRY principle.

+in programming, whenever the repetation comes there we `function` to make life easier.

 -   Function and Function call